vangoghworldwide/linkedart/README.md

 ```

 ### Provenance
-Provide the lifetime of the object by providing the different owners.
-We start with a phase for the entire lifetime, and add parts for each phases in which it a different owner.
+The provenance defines the differnet owners of the artwork and how the acquired the work.
+Each ownership is modeled as a phase.
 A phase can be initiated by an acquisition (auction, purchase, gift, loan)
 ```json
 {
   "@context": "https://linked.art/ns/v1/linked-art.json",